The purpose of this Information Note

 We have no control over how long the Home Office will take to make a decision on your application.
 The Home Office have published their processing times for issuing a decision.

 As an appeal is a form of litigation, the speed and length of time required is not wholly within our control and can be subject to the actions of the Home Office and/or Tribunal.
+It can also depend at which stage of the procedure we have been instructed.

 The timetable to lodge your appeal and other documents is dictated by the Tribunal.
 For example: